cmpitg/cmpitg.github.com/random/ideal-system.md

   - Smart job management with task killer and all.

 * Main programming languages:
-  - Compiled: Golang
+  - Compiled: Golang.
-  - Interpreted: Racket
+  - Interpreted: Racket.

 * Inter-program communication:

   - There is a server that collects and dispatches messages:
-    * Like DBus or Plan 9's plumber
+    * Like DBus or Plan 9's plumber.
     * Message format?
 JSON or REST?

   - Each program implements the same IPC protocol.
-TODO: make a graphics
+TODO: make a graphics.

+* GUI programming:
+  - Scriptable.
+  - Declarative style.
+  - GUI server allows all languages to construct widgets.